WellthCare

 Beyond the ACA: Other Legal and Financial Risks

-- Competitive Disadvantage & Talent Retention: This isn't a government penalty, but it's a critical business cost.
-In today's labor market, a comprehensive benefits package is table stakes.
-Companies without competitive benefits face higher turnover, increased recruitment costs, and lower employee productivity and morale.
+• Competitive Disadvantage & Talent Retention: Not a government penalty, but a real business cost.
+In a tight labor market, benefits are table stakes.
+Absent them, you'll see higher turnover, recruiting costs, and lower morale.

 The WellthCare Perspective: Turning Compliance into a Strategic Advantage